TSA treats hairspray as an aerosol. And aerosols have certain restrictions when packed in luggage.

 Aerosol Hairspray vs Non-Aerosol Hairspray

-Hairspray Won’t Explode on Planes
+Will Hairspray Explode on Planes?

 Hairspray, shaving cream, and other aerosols used to explode when packed in checked baggage.
 A few decades ago, the cargo hold wasn’t pressurized on airplanes.
 This caused the release mechanism to break from pressure changes, which caused the contents of the aerosol can to pour out.